-- A. All patients who do not meet the "determination of death criteria" as outlined in Sacramento County Emergency Medical Services Agency Policy# 2033 shall be resuscitated unless the EMT or Paramedic is presented with: - An EMSA POLST form. - 2.
-A written, signed order or electronic order in the patient's medical record. - 3.
-A completed Prehospital DNR Request Form stating, "Do Not Resuscitate," "No Code," or "No CPR". - 4.
-A written order stating, "Do Not Resuscitate," "No Code," or "No CPR" signed by a physician, with the patient's name and date the order was signed. - 5.
-A written Advance Health Care Directive (AHCD) document or wallet card, including the DNR portion of a "Living Will" or equivalent, identifying the designated agent who declines resuscitation on behalf of the patient.
-Resuscitation attempts shall not be delayed by attempts to contact the designated agent. - 6.
-The patient is wearing a DNR medallion. - B. An EMT or Paramedic may discontinue resuscitation if after the resuscitation was instituted and the following is presented: - 1.
-A EMSA POLST form. - 2.
-A written, signed order or electronic order in the patient's medical record. - 3.
-A completed Prehospital DNR Request Form stating, "Do Not Resuscitate," "No Code," or "No CPR". - 4.
-A written order stating, "Do Not Resuscitate," "No Code," or "No CPR" signed by a physician, a nurse practitioner or physician assistant, acting under the direct supervision of the physician, with the patient's name and date the order was signed. - 5.
-A written Advance Health Care Directive (AHCD) document or wallet card, including the DNR portion of a "Living Will" or equivalent, identifying the designated agent who declines continued resuscitation on behalf of the patient. - 6.
-The patient is wearing a DNR medallion. - C. If the patient is conscious and states he/she wishes resuscitative measures, the DNR order is no longer valid, and treatment should be provided in accordance with appropriate program document. - D. The presence of a DNR order, the physician, nurse practitioner, or physician assistant's name signing the order and the date of the order is to be documented on the Patient Care Report (EMS Form). - E. The DNR form (original or copy), DNR medallion, or a copy of the valid DNR order from the patient's medical record shall be taken with the patient.
+- A. All patients who do not meet the "determination of death criteria" as outlined in Sacramento County Emergency Medical Services Agency policy #2033 shall be resuscitated unless the EMT or Paramedic is presented with: - 1.
+An EMSA POLST form - 2.
+A written, signed order or electronic order in the patient's medical record - 3.
+A completed Prehospital DNR Request Form stating, "Do Not Resuscitate," "No Code," or "No CPR" - 4.
+A written order stating, "Do Not Resuscitate," "No Code," or "No CPR" signed by a physician, with the patient's name and date the order was signed; - 5.
+A written Advance Health Care Directive document or wallet card, including the DNR portion of a "Living Will" or equivalent, identifying the designated agent who declines resuscitation on behalf of the patient.
+Resuscitation attempts shall not be delayed by attempts to contact the designated agent - 6.
+The patient is wearing a DNR medallion - B. An EMT or Paramedic may discontinue resuscitation if after the resuscitation was instituted ONE of the following is presented: - 1.
+A EMSA POLST form - 2.
+A written, signed order or electronic order in the patient's medical record; - 3.
+A completed Prehospital DNR Request Form stating, "Do Not Resuscitate," "No Code," or "No CPR" - 4.
+A written order stating, "Do Not Resuscitate," "No Code," or "No CPR" signed by a physician, a nurse practitioner or physician assistant, acting under the direct supervision of the physician, with the patient's name and date the order was signed - 5.
+A written Advance Health Care Directive document or wallet card, including the DNR portion of a "Living Will" or equivalent, identifying the designated agent who declines continued resuscitation on behalf of the patient - 6.
+The patient is wearing a DNR medallion - C. If the patient is conscious and states he/she wishes resuscitative measures, the DNR order shall be ignored. - D. The presence of a DNR order, the physician, nurse practitioner, or physician assistant's name signing the order and the date of the order is to be documented on the Patient Care Report (EMS Form). - E. The DNR form (original or copy), DNR medallion, or a copy of the valid DNR order from the patient's medical record shall be taken with the patient. - F. If there are any questions, provide for patient comfort including basic life support cardiopulmonary resuscitation, if indicated, and utilize direct medical oversight. - G. For DNR patients with POLST forms, medics shall follow the medical interventions indicated on the POLST form within their local scope of practice.
+Utilize direct medical oversight for any questions.

-- F. If there are any questions, provide for patient comfort including basic life support cardiopulmonary resuscitation, if indicated, and utilize direct medical oversight. - G. In the event the patient expires enroute, continue to the destination hospital. - H. For DNR patients with POLST forms, medics shall follow the medical interventions indicated on the POLST form within their local scope of practice.
-Utilize direct medical oversight for any questions. - I. DNR patients with POLST forms which indicate "Selective treatment, request medical transfer only if comfort needs cannot be met at current location" or "Comfort-focused treatment" may qualify for no transportation if all of the following apply: - After assessment, the medic determines that the patient's comfort needs are being met at their current location. - 2.
-The patient or Durable Power of Attorney (DPOA) agree that the patient's needs are being met at their current location. - 3.
-Discussion with direct medical control indicates that the patient's comfort needs are being met at their current location. - J. If possible, Attach a photo of the DNR form, POLST, Living Will, or DNR Medallion to the ePCR. - K. Any DNR form, POLST form, Living Will, or DNR medallion shall be transported with a patient and made available to hospital staff on arrival.
+- H. DNR patients with POLST forms which indicate "Selective treatment, request medical transfer ONLY if comfort needs cannot be met at current location" or "Comfort-focused treatment" may qualify for no transportation if all of the following apply: - 1.
+After assessment, the medic determines that the patient's comfort needs are being met at their current location. - 2.
+The patient or DPOA agree that the patient's needs are being met at their current location. - 3.
+Discussion with direct medical control indicates that the patient's comfort needs are being met at their current location.